-- Take advantage of study guides, books, and review courses that are available to you.
+Take advantage of study guides, books, and review courses.
 If you need help deciding on a course, check out our detailed list of best bar review courses.

 If you have to take the bar exam a second time it would be wise to review what areas require more in-depth review to prepare for the next attempt.
 Because the bar is given twice a year, you want to make each attempt as successful as possible.
 This guide was prepared to make you feel more confident as you take your first bar exam.

 When the term “bar” is referenced, it generally means the relevant state bar association.
 In order to practice law in the jurisdiction in which you live, you must become member of that jurisdiction’s bar association.

 The purpose of the bar exam is to test whether a candidate has the skills, knowledge and competency to practice in a given state’s legal system.
 In general, the exams are the same with some variation by state, and include the MBE and the MEE: